webplatform/docs/html/elements/nav/index.md

 |Notes====Remarks===
 Not all groups of links on a document need to be in a '''nav''' element, only sections that consist of major navigation blocks.
 In particular, it is common for '''footer''' elements to have a short list of links to various documents of a site, such as the terms of service, home, and copyright.
 The '''footer''' element alone is sufficient for such cases, and does not require a '''nav''' element.

-Windows Internet Explorer 9.
-The '''nav''' element is only supported for webpages displayed in IE9 Standards mode.
-For more information, see Defining Document Compatibility.

 '''Note'''  Some devices and applications (such as screen readers) might use the '''nav''' element as a way to determine what content on the document to initially skip or provide on request.
 |Import_Notes====Standards information===